 Recently I wanted to try something different for our semi-regular role-playing group.
-I had recently picked up Eclipse Phase after having it recommended by one of our players and wanted to try it out.
-The two of us managed to convince the rest of the group to try a one-shot game of it and I offered to GM.
+I had recently picked up Eclipse Phase after having it recommended by another player and wanted to try it out.
+I managed to convince the rest of the group to try a one-shot game of it and I offered to GM.

 Since Eclipse Phase is a bit more complex in both setting and rules system than the games we usually play I decided to use an idea I had seen used in a Role Playing Public Radio Actual Play podcast.
 Basically they ran the game as a “programmed introduction” to the game, similar to the way a video game will have several “tutorial” levels as the first few encounters.
 I would introduce both game concepts and the background of the world as we played.